 Dogs and cats are among the most popular companion animals in the UK.
 This module will critically analyse human relationships with these animals from domestication to modern day use.

 This module is designed to give students the opportunity to develop, implement and evaluate a training course based on scientific approaches.
 There will be an emphasis on the underpinning theories of animal learning and cognitive behaviour.
 Throughout, students will analyse factors affecting the progress of training courses and the importance of flexibility and record keeping.

 Setting up a Successful Animal Business Enterprise (20 credits)

-Nearly 50% of the workforce in the land-based sector are self-employed.
+Nearly 50% of the workforce in the land-based sector is self-employed.
 The aim of this module is to provide students with the knowledge and practical skills required to set up and run a small business enterprise in the animal industry.

 Independent Animal Research Project (40 credits)

 Students will conduct an in-depth investigation into a specific aspect of their course of study.
 This research may be developed from elements of the course, linked to the student’s individual interests or to areas where they may wish to seek future employment.
 Completion of this unit will enhance students’ understanding of the techniques used in the formulation of research projects, typical research methodologies and formats of presentation.

 While on the course, you will be assessed using a variety of methods including assignments, practical work, reports, group presentations and poster presentations.
 All formative and summative assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

 Entrance costs to various visitor attractions, such as zoos, to support your studies will be required at the time of each visit.
 The anticipated total costs will be approximately £40 for the duration of the course.

 Upon successful completion of this one-year course, you will be equipped with the knowledge and skills to either pursue a new career or advance an existing one in a wide variety of animal management fields.